clarasoft-it/CFS-400-Clarasoft-Foundation-Server-for-AS400/README.md

 * CSSTR
 * CSWSCK

-From the AS400 command line, execute the following comamnds to create the above modules:
+From the AS400 command line, execute the following commands to create the above modules:

 ```bash
 CRTCMOD MODULE(CFSAPI) SRCFILE(QCSRC) DBGVIEW(*ALL)